qm1004/OWLQN/README.md

 OWLQN
 =====
-#Introduction
-OWLQN is an optimization algorithm,which is called L1-LBFGS.
+OWLQN is an optimization algorithm,which is known as L1-LBFGS.
-OWLQN algorithm is proposed by paper "Orthant-Wise Limited-memory Quasi-Newton Optimizer for L1-regularized Objectives".
+OWLQN algorithm is first proposed by paper "Orthant-Wise Limited-memory Quasi-Newton Optimizer for L1-regularized Objectives" writen by .
+OWLQN make use of  pseudo-gradient to find f(x) partial derivative where x is not differentiable.

-This paper has provided a c++ source code running Windows.you can downlaod it at http://research.microsoft.com/en-us/downloads/b1eb1016-1738-4bd5-83a9-370c9d498a03/
+This paper has provided a c++ source code running on Windows.you can downlaod it at http://research.microsoft.com/en-us/downloads/b1eb1016-1738-4bd5-83a9-370c9d498a03/ .
 Most of my go code refer to c++ source code,but I think there is some little bug I fixed in go code.

+OWLQN can sovle L1-regression optimization problem.L1-regression is used for "ad ctr prediction“  in most company.

 #How to use
+This is a demo about  L1-regression optimization.

 ```go
 package main